rishikor123/Portfolio-Risk-and-Monte-Carlo-Platform/portfolio-risk-platform/README.md

 streamlit run dashboard/app.py        # launch the interactive dashboard
 ```

-The dashboard opens in your browser with live weight sliders — every metric, the efficient frontier,
+The dashboard opens in browser with live weight sliders, every metric, the efficient frontier,
 the correlation heatmap, and all three Monte Carlo engines recalculate as you drag them.

 ## Data & Methodology